Ailrun/rxan-react/README.md

             - **value**: current value of observable
             - **start**: function to start observable
             - **stop**: function to stop observable
+        - **config.autoStartAt**: auto start observable when specified lifecycle method called.
+          Possible values are:
+          `'nothing'`, `'constructor'`,
+          `'componentDidMount'`, `'componentWillUpdate'`, `'componentDidUpdate'`.
+          Default value is `'nothing'`.
+          Some lifecycle methods are excluded as intended, because these lifecycle methods are not of the component passed to withRxan, but of the component that withRxan makes (in the other words, you cannot control those).
+          i.e., there is no state-related difference between `constructor` and `componentWillMount`, there is no `shouldComponentUpdate`-related difference between `componentReceiveProps` and `componentWillUpdate`, and so on.
+          If you find any wierdness, please [make an issue on github](https://github.com/Ailrun/rxan-react/issues)
+        - **config.stopBeforeAutoStart**: whether stop or does not before auto start.
         - ~**config.valuePropName**: name for result values of observable.~
         - ~**config.startPropName**: name for the function that start running the observable.~
         - ~**config.stopPropName**: name for the function that stop running the observable.~